WPI-HPRC/Propulsion-Nozzle-Calculator/README.md

 ### Assumptions <br />
  - Flow is isentropic <br />
  - Ideal gas <br />
+ - Only one inner liner is used <br />
+ - No exhuast gas is able to get around the inner liner  <br />
  - The entire thickness of the phenolic liner is at the same temperature  <br />
  - The entire thickness of the casing is at the same temperature  <br />
  - The chamber is always at the combustion temperture <br />